 Construction took a long and arduous 18 years.
 It was finally opened to the public in 1994.

-The hard work has definitely paid off!
-The temples are a popular tourist attraction as well as a place of pilgrimage for many devotees, who come to marvel at the views and beautiful structures.
+The hard work definitely paid off.
+The temple is a popular tourist attraction as well as a place of pilgrimage for many devotees, who come to marvel at the views and beautiful structures.
 There is a multi-tiered pagoda at the bottom, and a large open courtyard which houses several shrines.

 One of the shrines, featuring ornate decorations and detailing.
 Golden lotus flower carvings on a backdrop of blue seem to represent the blossoms floating on a lake.
 These are accompanied by dancing dragons, as well as paintings of deities, flowers and animals on the shrine’s wooden doors.

-Buddhism/Taoism in Malaysia is an odd mix of culture, religion and philosophy.
-Many Chinese people,my relatives included, follow a blend of Buddhism/Taoism and Confucianism.
-The latter two has roots in China, and place strong emphasis on rituals.
+Buddhism/Taoism in Malaysia is an eclectic mix of culture, religion and philosophy.
+Many Chinese, my relatives included, follow a blend of Buddhism/Taoism and Confucianism.
+The latter two has roots in China, and places strong emphasis on rituals.
 The Hungry Ghost Festival, for example, is a Chinese belief, but over time, these rituals have has blended into ‘Buddhist’ culture as well.
 Tibetan or Sri Lankan Buddhism is markedly different, and sometimes might even have different beliefs.
-I don’t really know how to explain it, but the best comparison I can give is probably how Christians have different sects, like Catholics and Protestants, etc.?

 GuanYin, or the Goddess of Mercy, is often depicted seated on a lotus flower with a bottle of holy water in her hand that has magical healing powers.
 She is the embodiment of compassion and kindness, hence the name.
 Often referred to as an ‘East Asian Bodhisattva’ (Bodhisattva being one who has achieved Buddhahood), she is revered in East Asian Buddhist cultures, including Chinese, Japanese, Burmese, Thai, Vietnamese and Korean cultures.
 She also appears as a male deity in Tibetan Buddhism.